protesilaos/denote/README.md

 streamlines the creation of such files while providing facilities to link between them.

+Denote's file-naming scheme is not limited to "notes".
+It can be used for all types of file, including those that are not editable in Emacs, such as videos.
+Naming files in a constistent way makes their filtering and retrieval considerably easier.
+Denote provides relevant facilities to rename files, regardless of file type.

 [Watch the video demo that was produced before version 0.1.0 of the package](https://protesilaos.com/codelog/2022-06-18-denote-demo/).